pradnya-kamble/gitHubSession/README.md

 # gitHubSession
-This repo is created on 9-may-22 for gitHub Session i have udated readme.md file
+This repo is created on 9-may-22 for gitHub Session i have updated readme.md file